0xkianu/babble-log/README.md

 To view saved notes, use the Log button towards the top of the page.
 The default folder for notes is the notes folder.
 If you want to create a new folder push the folder icon with the plus sign.
 You can delete folders with the trashcan icon.
 Navigate to a note link to view the full note.
 Move the note to a different folder with the folder icon and delete the note with the trashcan icon.

 The site is deployed on AWS.
-The page use a self-signed TLS/SSL certificate so you will have to proceed to the site after warnings.
+The page uses a self-signed TLS/SSL certificate so you will have to proceed to the site after warnings.

 https://www.thomasulee.com:3000